carpentries-incubator/ml4bio-workshop/_episodes/05-log-regression.md

 >
 > Let's load toy_data_3 data set into our software.
 >
-> This dataset is engineered specifically for the logistics regression classifier.
+> This dataset is engineered specifically for the logistic regression classifier.
 {: .checklist}

 #### Linear separability